misahub2023/Capsule-Vision-2024-Challenge/README.md

 ## Submission Format

-Each team is required to submit their results via EMAIL to ask.misahub@gmail.com with following rules in mind.
+Each team is required to submit their results in an EMAIL with the following structure to ask.misahub@gmail.com
 - The email should contain:
   - Challenge name and Team name as the **SUBJECT LINE**.